mseminatore/TeslaJS/README.md

 **Library exported constants**

-	streamingPortal  - the URI for the streaming API portal portal 	         - the URI for the OAuth-based API portal API_CALL_LEVEL 	 - log all API calls
+	streamingPortal  - the URI for the streaming API portal portal 	         - the base URI for the OAuth-based API portal API_CALL_LEVEL 	 - log all API calls
 	API_RETURN_LEVEL - log all API calls and completions API_BODY_LEVEL   - log calls and completions as well as the body of POST commands